Renewable energy in China

-China is the world's leader in electricity production from renewable energy sources, with over triple the generation of the second-ranking country, the United States.
-China's renewable energy sector is growing faster than its fossil fuels and nuclear power capacity, and is expected to contribute 43 per cent of global renewable capacity growth.
-China's total renewable energy capacity exceeded 1,000 GW in 2021, accounting for 43.5 per cent of the country's total power generation capacity, 10.2 percentage points higher than in 2015.
-The country aims to have 80 per cent of its total energy mix come from non-fossil fuel sources by 2060, and achieve a combined 1,200 GW of solar and wind capacity by 2030.
+China is the world's top electricity producer from renewable energy sources.
+China's renewable energy capacity is growing faster than its fossil fuels and nuclear power capacity.

+China Installed over 373 GW of renewables in 2024, reaching a total installed renewable capacity of 1,878 GW by the end of the year.

+The country aims to have 80% of its total energy mix come from non-fossil fuel sources by 2060, and achieve a combined 1,200 GW of solar and wind capacity by 2030.

-Although China currently has the world's largest installed capacity of hydro, solar and wind power, its energy needs are so large that in 2019, renewable sources provided 26% of its electricity generation—compared to 17% in the U.S.—with most of the remainder provided by coal power plants.
+Although China currently has the world's largest installed capacity of hydro, solar and wind power, its energy needs are so large that renewable sources provided only 29.4% of its electricity generation in 2021.

-In early 2020, renewable energy comprised about 40% of China's total installed electric power capacity, and 26% of total power generation.
-By 2021, it had grown to 29.4% of total power generation.
 The share of renewables in total power generation is expected to continue increasing to 36% by 2025, in line with China's pledge to achieve carbon neutrality before 2060 and peak emissions before 2030.

-China sees renewables as a source of energy security and not just only to reduce carbon emission.
+China sees renewables as a source of energy security and not only a means to reduce carbon emission.